Introduction to Brainstorming Sessions

 Brainwriting (Brainstorming Version 2.0)

 Often it happens in the brainstorming sessions that when one idea is presented, people listening to that idea get to think toward it.
 If this happens, the people who could give original ideas get bound in only one idea given by the first person.

-The main challenge of brainstorming sessions is that the first idea/s presented gets more prominence than any other ideas even when the ideas presented latter have more merit and value.
+The main challenge of brainstorming sessions is that the first idea/s presented gets more prominence than any other idea, even when the ideas presented later have more merit and value.